We are survivor leaders that educate and empower in our communities.

 Leading with Purpose

-Your measure for success is our concern.
-Following an RG training there have been increases in the number of human trafficking investigations and outreach to victims, improved victim-centered protocols, new research, new program funding and development.
+Survivor Leaders!
+Following an RG training there have been increases in the number of human trafficking investigations and outreach to victims, improved victim-centered protocols, new research, new program funding and most importantly investments in the survivor community.

 We know that having strong relationships with local survivors who are active in their local communities saves lives!
 We stay connected through trainings, group retreats and one-to-one meet ups.
 Wherever we are, we make an effort to create meaningful networks with local survivors.